ty239/Express-Review/README.md

 3. Preview your React app: `npm run start-dev`

 If you're curious to see what Webpack is actually sending to the browser, try building the app with `npm start`.
 Then, look at `public/main.js`.
 What you find may shock and horrify you. 😱

+If you'd like to deploy this application to GitHub Pages, run `npm start` to generate `docs/main.js` and then push those changes to the main branch.
+Then, go to Settings > Pages and configure GitHub Page to deploy from the main branch at the /docs directory.